johnsonjh/txtelite/README.md

 It should build and run on any POSIX.1-2001 system with a C89 compiler, and has been tested on Linux, AIX, Haiku,
-\*BSD, DJGPP, macOS, Cygwin, and Windows.
+\*BSD, DJGPP, macOS, Cygwin, Solaris, illumos, and Windows.

 **Text Elite** is a C implementation of the classic Elite trading system with a text adventure style shell, originally